Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics: Methodology

 We represent clinical notes as sequences of independent lines (rather than full-length notes) to comply with transformer token limits and reduce computational overhead.
 Each line is treated as a separate example, capturing local context without modeling sequential dependencies, resulting in a dataset of individual line-label pairs.
 Because the model does not leverage inter-line context, we also perform train-test splitting at the line level, consistent with the model's independence assumption and eliminating the need to preserve note boundaries.
 This process yields 175,703 lines from 2,002 clinical notes, with 80\% (140,140 lines) used for training and 20\% (35,563 lines) for evaluation.
 While this setup ignores document-level structure, it provides a fair supervised baseline for comparison with zero-shot LLMs, which do not explicitly model label transitions or structured dependencies across lines despite having access to the full note.

 \paragraph{Token Length Analysis.} Before tokenization, we analyzed the distribution of token lengths per line.
 Approximately 97\% of lines (across all models) contained fewer than 100 subword tokens.
 We therefore truncate each line to 100 tokens to optimize memory usage and format inputs using the standard HuggingFace \citep{wolf2020transformers} convention: \textit{input\_ids} and \textit{attention\_mask} for training.
+Training configurations, hyperparameters, and evaluation metrics are provided in Appendix~\ref{sec:appendix1}.